framosimaging/framos-nxp-vis-tool/README.md

 - `use_gpu` - only important if raw stream is used, use false if you want to debug the application using opencv, set to true if you want to move some computation (endian conversion, debayering) to GPU
 - `v4l2_subdevice_config` - you can use this settings to set stream properties using subdevice, check `v4l2-ctl --device=/dev/v4l-subdev1 --list-ctrls` available features for your sensor.
 To change `data rate`, `frame rate`, `shutter` you must use this controls, you can use vivante controls to set exposure, gain, auto white balance and other ISP functions.
-- `-m` cache memory parametar, set to 0 if you wo not want to use cache memory, set to 1 to use dma cache (preffered as this speeds up the system, use the opter options only if you need cache memory for different part of your system)
+- `-m` cache memory parameter, set to 0 if you wo not want to use cache memory, set to 1 to use dma cache (preferred as this speeds up the system, use the other options only if you need cache memory for different part of your system)

 ## Architecture of the system

 There are three main parts of the system

 - Image Streaming (Buffers)
 - Image Processing Conversion of image and visualization
 - Setting image controls ()